Info in Miami & Nationwide

 St. Petersburg Construction Worker Killed in Roller Accident

-A roller (also known as a roller-compactor or road roller) is a construction vehicle with a large cylinder attached to the front in place of the wheels that is used to compact concrete, soil, asphalt and gravel, usually as a part of constructing a road.
+A roller (also known as a roller-compactor or road roller) is a construction vehicle with a large cylinder attached to the front in place of the wheels that are used to compact concrete, soil, asphalt and gravel, usually as a part of constructing a road.

-Recently, a construction worker was killed in a roller accident while working on a jobsite in St. Petersburg, Florida.
+Recently, a construction worker was killed in a roller accident while working on a Jobsite in St. Petersburg, Florida.
 The accident happened around 3:45 p.m. on a construction site near Sawgrass Lake Park, according to the Tampa Bay Times.